Amazon adds Microsoft, Unilever to its climate group that critics say lacks transparency

 To build support for the Climate Pledge, Amazon has advertised its commitment to the initiative’s goals.
 And it bought the naming rights to the arena for a new National Hockey League team in Seattle, calling it Climate Pledge Arena.

 The Climate Pledge is “a branding exercise,” said Aseem Prakash, a University of Washington professor and the director of the school’s Center for Environmental Politics.
 He’s not entirely dismissive of that, since it can motivate others to address the challenges of climate change.
-But Prakash also believes Amazon needs to do more, such as participate in CDP so its progress can be compared to other companies, and by providing more meaningful metrics in its own sustainability reporting.
+But Prakash also says Amazon needs to do more, such as participate in CDP so its progress can be compared to other companies, and by providing more meaningful metrics in its own sustainability reporting.

 “They’ve wrapped themselves in the cloak of environmental respectability,” Prakash said.